univention/univention-portal/README.dev.md

         ```bash
         ucr get ldap/base
         ```
-4. Open the file `docker/docker-compose.override.yaml` and fill the following values under `keycloak.environment`:
+3. Open the file `docker/docker-compose.override.yaml` and fill the following values under `keycloak.environment`:
   a. `LDAP_BASE`: the value from `ucr get ldap/base`.
   b. `LDAP_SECRET`: the contents of `/etc/idp-ldap-user.secret`.
   c. `LDAP_SERVER`: the LDAP server on your UCS machine, e.g. `ldap://10.200.XX.YY:7389`.

-5. Enable the SAML login on the UCS machine with the playbook:
+4. Enable the SAML login on the UCS machine with the playbook:
   ```shell
   ansible-playbook -i ansible/hosts.yaml ansible/ucs-login-with-local-keycloak.yaml
   ```
-6. Step 5 copied the SSL certificate from the UCS host to the local reverse-proxy.
+5. Step 4 copied the SSL certificates from the UCS host to the local reverse-proxy and keycloak.
 Follow the next section to rebuild the images (including the SSL certificates) and restart the stack.

 > Once you have the full stack running (see below), you can reach the Keycloak
 > UI at http://localhost:8097/admin with the username and password set in `docker-compose.yaml`.